 The castle continues to be lived in by the Carnarvon family.

 Kintbury was named by the Sunday Times in 2007 as in the top ten of England's most sought after villages.
 And one can see why.
 This pretty village boasts some of the best countryside in West Berkshire and yet is conveniently close to the A4 and main line station from London, with junction 14 of the M4 nearby.
 However, when you want to travel at a more leisurely pace, The Kennet and Avon Canal quietly connects the famous antique shops and independent boutiques of Hungerford with Newbury's colourful markets and contemporary retail shops.

 A walk around these parts is good for body and soul, and if you take a leisurely stroll up and around Walbury Hill, you will be rewarded with views over Kennet Valley and south over the Hampshire Downs.

-An opportunity to appreciate the scenery at a slower pace, the Kennet and Avon canal horsedrawn cruises are a hidden gem.
-The traditional 1800s style canal barge operates in the daytime and early evening, and is equipped with a licensed bar and toilet facilities.
+The traditional 1800s style canal barge operates in the daytime and early evening and is equipped with a licensed bar and toilet facilities.
 Available for group bookings and private charters, this is an outing to be enjoyed by all ages.